-Every European company should have a clear policy in relation to toxic behaviour including unconscious bias, hateful speech, and sexual harassment in the workplace, as well as organising regular trainings on this.
+Every European company with over 20 employees should have a clear policy in relation to toxic behaviour including unconscious bias, hateful speech, and sexual harassment in the workplace, as well as organising regular trainings on this.
 We also want to strengthen European law in order to make it easier for people who have experienced sexual harassment to come forward and take legal action against their harassers.

-A European regulation for equality in the workplace should be adopted, making it mandatory for companies to implement an equality plan, ensure gender balance and promote diversity in all levels of company governance, and have a clear plan to ensure the closure of any wage gap. .Companies with more than 20 employees must implement a quotum for governing bodies in the middle and top layer of the company, ensuring that a maximum of 60% of people within these governing bodies is cis-gendered and male.
+A European regulation for equality in the workplace should be adopted, making it mandatory for companies with more than 20 employees to implement an equality plan, ensure gender balance and promote diversity in all levels of company governance (e.g. through quotas), and have a clear plan to ensure the closure of any wage gap.
 Companies who fail to implement basic principles such as equal pay for equal work should be sanctioned.

-- 143 FYEG stands for the full equality of all genders.
-We are calling on the European - Union to develop a strategy to end gender discrimination.
-This strategy must - include non-binary and trans people. - Racism in workplaces must be fought, and finally ended.
-In order to achieve - this, companies must commit to diversity internships, fellowships, and other - programmes.
-Additionally, antiracism policies, diversity and inclusion reports, - and regular training must be made mandatory.
-We support using testing to expose - discrimination and condemn companies that discriminate against people. - We support freedom of movement, as well as the freedom to stay.
-The - exploitation of migrant workers must be brought to an end.
-Working and - employment conditions, as well as access to benefits, should be determined - according to the country in which a person is working, not their nationality or - background.
-Companies, governments, and courts should treat migrant workers the - same as other workers.
-We are concerned about the current practice of several - European countries to treat highly skilled migrant workers and other migrant - workers differently.
-We call for the establishment of a universal right to - migration for work purposes, as well as a common European policy framework for - labour migration. - Young people all over Europe need to work in order to study or to support their - families.
+FYEG stands for the full equality of all genders.
+We are calling on the European Union to develop a strategy to end gender discrimination.
+This strategy must include non-binary and trans people.

+Racism in workplaces must be fought, and finally ended.
+In order to achieve this, companies must commit to diversity internships, fellowships, and other programmes.
+Additionally, antiracism policies, diversity and inclusion reports, and regular training must be made mandatory.
+We support using testing to expose discrimination and condemn companies that discriminate against people.

+We support freedom of movement, as well as the freedom to stay.
+The 146 exploitation of migrant workers must be brought to an end.
+Working and 147 employment conditions, as well as access to benefits, should be determined 148 according to the country in which a person is working, not their nationality or 149 150 background.
+Companies, governments, and courts should treat migrant workers the 151 same as other workers.
+We are concerned about the current practice of several European countries to treat highly skilled migrant workers and other migrant 152 153 workers differently.
+We call for the establishment of a universal right to 154 migration for work purposes, as well as a common European policy framework for 155 labour migration.

+Young people all over Europe need to work in order to study or to support their families.
 They are often treated differently to their older colleagues.
-FYEG - would require employers to pay young people (including minors) the same amount - as their older colleagues for performing the same work.
-Union-supported and - regulated wage increases based on the number of years working in a certain field - or at a particular workplace could still be permitted.
+FYEG would require employers to pay young people (including minors) the same amount as their older colleagues for performing the same work.
+Union-supported and regulated wage increases based on the number of years working in a certain field or at a particular workplace could still be permitted.

-d.
+162 d.
 Housing

-- FYEG stands for housing for all.
-For this to happen, housing must be affordable - for all and no longer a profit-making activity.
-We aim towards a world in which - housing is no longer a commodity but rather a human right.
-States should - intervene on the housing market to prevent speculation and ensure that everyone - has a home.
+FYEG stands for housing for all.
+For this to happen, housing must be affordable for all and no longer a profit-making activity.
+We aim towards a world in which housing is no longer a commodity but rather a human right.
+States should intervene on the housing market to prevent speculation and ensure that everyone has a home.

-- 173 We believe that affordable housing should also be decent and of good quality. - With extreme weather events becoming more and more frequent, it is more - important than ever to build houses which can withstand disasters like flooding - and earthquakes.
-In order to ensure that housing is truly a right for all, we - believe that all new buildings must be made accessible for disabled people. - There will be stricter supervision of real estate agents and private landlords. - For example, use is made of "anonymous tenants" to combat discrimination in the - housing sector.
-In addition to warnings and fines, rental permits can also be - withdrawn if there is structural mismanagement.
+We believe that affordable housing should also be decent and of good quality.
+With natural disasters becoming more and more frequent, it is more important than ever to build houses which can withstand natural disasters like flooding and earthquakes.
+In order to ensure that housing is truly a right for all, we believe that all new buildings must be made accessible for disabled people.